 Getting There: Self-drive from Nairobi to the park is the best option.
 But you can also fly or join a safari tour.

 Things To Do: Amboseli is an excellent game viewing and bird-watching destination.

 Entrance Fee: Amboseli is a premium park.
 Entry fees for non-residents (adults) are $70.
 Children and students pay $20.

-When visiting Nairobi, take a road trip to Naivasha and explore attractions near the lake town.
+When visiting Nairobi, take a road trip to Naivasha and explore the many things to do in Niavasha.
 It’s one of the best places to visit in Kenya with family and friends.